qmuntal/stateless/README.md

 This project, as well as the example above, is almost a direct, yet idiomatic, port of [dotnet-state-machine/stateless](https://github.com/dotnet-state-machine/stateless), which is written in C#.

+The state machine implemented in this library is based on the theory of [UML statechart](https://en.wikipedia.org/wiki/UML_state_machine).
+The concepts behind it are about organizing the way a device, computer program, or other (often technical) process works such that an entity or each of its sub-entities is always in exactly one of a number of possible states and where there are well-defined conditional transitions between these states.

 ## Features

 Most standard state machine constructs are supported: